wp-plugins/woocommerce-xml-csv-product-import/readme.txt

 *   Import XML to WooCommerce
 *   Import CSV to WooCommerce
 *   Are frustrated with the limitations of the official WooThemes Product CSV Import Suite

+= WooCommerce CSV Imports =

+Of course, XML files can have complex structures, but for CSV files, you can easily edit them and change the column names.

+When importing CSV files, you should use UTF-8 encoding (which is very standard) if you are having any trouble with CSV imports containing special characters.
+But other than that, there are no special requirements.

+This importer is the best option for WooCommerce CSV import tasks - our importer is extremely flexible when doing CSV imports because you don't need to edit your CSV files to import them to WooCommerce.
+WP All Import can import ANY CSV file to WooCommerce.
+You don't need to layout your data in a specific way, and you don't need your CSV to have specific column names.
+WP All Import's drag & drop interface provides you with a visual way to map the columns in your CSV file to the appropriate fields in WooCommerce.

 == Installation ==